-Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.
+Children can easily become trapped by this type of exploitation and become victims of modern slavery as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.

-For further information see:
+For further information see: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/74 1194/HOCountyLinesGuidanceSept2018.pdf).

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachme nt\data/file/741194/HOCountyLinesGuidanceSept2018.pdf).

-33. So-called 'honour based' abuse
+35. So-called 'honour based' abuse

 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of a family and/or community.
 Such crimes include Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrator(s)s.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.